What are the benefits of minimally invasive surgery?

 Minimally invasive surgery has been shown to shorten hospital stays, decrease pain and provide patients with a more rapid recovery, as well as cost savings.
 When compared to traditional surgery, minimally invasive surgery can result in much less pain and faster recovery while providing an alternative for repairing and preventing a wide range of conditions.
 Depending on the procedure, patients may leave the hospital the same day, or in a few days, and return to normal activities more quickly than patients recovering from open surgery.

-During a minimally invasive procedure, a surgeon makes several small incisions (often less than an inch) or no incisions performing a procedure through the mouth or rectum.
-A miniature camera (usually a laparoscope or endoscope) is then placed through one of the incisions, the mouth, or rectum, and images from the camera are projected onto monitors in the operating room so surgeons can get a clear and magnified view of the surgical area.
-Specialized surgical tools inserted through small incisions or through an endoscope are used to perform the procedure.
+During a minimally invasive procedure, a surgeon makes several small incisions (often less than an inch).
+A miniature camera (usually a laparoscope) is then placed through one of the incisions and images from the camera are projected onto monitors in the operating room so surgeons can get a clear and magnified view of the surgical area.
+Specialized surgical tools inserted through small incisions.

 Minimally invasive surgery is the optimal choice for patients for a significant number of surgical procedures including: hernia repair, colon resection, appendectomy, procedures to prevent heartburn, gallbladder removal, and many others.